ObserveRTC/schemas/npm-samples-lib/README.md

 --- | ---
-candidatePairId (**Mandatory**) | The unique identifier of the peer connection peerConnectionId (**Mandatory**) | The unique identifier of the peer connection label | The label associated to the peer connection transportId | The identifier of the transport the ice candidate pair is negotiated on localCandidateId | The unique identifier of the candidate the negotiated pair is selected at local side remoteCandidateId | The unique identifier of the candidate the negotiated pair is selected at remote side state | The state of ICE Candidate Pairs (RTCStatsIceState) on the corresponded transport nominated | indicate if the ice candidate pair is nominated or not packetsSent | The total number of packets sent using the last selected candidate pair over the corresponded transport packetsReceived | The total number of packets received using the last selected candidate pair over the corresponded transport bytesSent | The total number of bytes sent using the last selected candidate pair over the corresponded transport bytesReceived | The total number of bytes received using the last selected candidate pair over the corresponded transport lastPacketSentTimestamp | Represents the timestamp at which the last packet was sent on the selected candidate pair, excluding STUN packets over the corresponded transport (UTC Epoch in ms) lastPacketReceivedTimestamp | Represents the timestamp at which the last packet was received on the selected candidate pair, excluding STUN packets over the corresponded transport (UTC Epoch in ms) totalRoundTripTime | Represents the sum of all round trip time measurements in seconds since the beginning of the session, based on STUN connectivity check over the corresponded transport currentRoundTripTime | Represents the last round trip time measurements in seconds based on STUN connectivity check over the corresponded transport availableOutgoingBitrate | The sum of the underlying cc algorithm provided outgoing bitrate for the RTP streams over the corresponded transport availableIncomingBitrate | The sum of the underlying cc algorithm provided incoming bitrate for the RTP streams over the corresponded transport requestsReceived | Represents the total number of connectivity check requests received on the selected candidate pair using the corresponded transport requestsSent | Represents the total number of connectivity check requests sent on the selected candidate pair using the corresponded transport responsesReceived | Represents the total number of connectivity check responses received on the selected candidate pair using the corresponded transport responsesSent | Represents the total number of connectivity check responses sent on the selected candidate pair using the corresponded transport consentRequestsSent | Represents the total number of consent requests sent on the selected candidate pair using the corresponded transport packetsDiscardedOnSend | Total amount of packets for this candidate pair that have been discarded due to socket errors on the selected candidate pair using the corresponded transport bytesDiscardedOnSend | Total amount of bytes for this candidate pair that have been discarded due to socket errors on the selected candidate pair using the corresponded transport
+candidatePairId (**Mandatory**) | The unique identifier of the peer connection peerConnectionId (**Mandatory**) | The unique identifier of the peer connection label | The label associated with the peer connection transportId | The identifier of the transport the ice candidate pair is negotiated on localCandidateId | The unique identifier of the candidate the negotiated pair is selected on the local side remoteCandidateId | The unique identifier of the candidate the negotiated pair is selected on the remote side state | The state of ICE Candidate Pairs (RTCStatsIceState) on the corresponding transport nominated | Indicates if the ice candidate pair is nominated or not packetsSent | The total number of packets sent using the last selected candidate pair over the corresponding transport packetsReceived | The total number of packets received using the last selected candidate pair over the corresponding transport bytesSent | The total number of bytes sent using the last selected candidate pair over the corresponding transport bytesReceived | The total number of bytes received using the last selected candidate pair over the corresponding transport lastPacketSentTimestamp | Represents the timestamp at which the last packet was sent on the selected candidate pair, excluding STUN packets over the corresponding transport (UTC Epoch in ms) lastPacketReceivedTimestamp | Represents the timestamp at which the last packet was received on the selected candidate pair, excluding STUN packets over the corresponding transport (UTC Epoch in ms) totalRoundTripTime | Represents the sum of all round trip time measurements in seconds since the beginning of the session, based on STUN connectivity check over the corresponding transport currentRoundTripTime | Represents the last round trip time measurement in seconds based on STUN connectivity check over the corresponding transport availableOutgoingBitrate | The sum of the underlying cc algorithm provided outgoing bitrate for the RTP streams over the corresponding transport availableIncomingBitrate | The sum of the underlying cc algorithm provided incoming bitrate for the RTP streams over the corresponding transport requestsReceived | Represents the total number of connectivity check requests received on the selected candidate pair using the corresponding transport requestsSent | Represents the total number of connectivity check requests sent on the selected candidate pair using the corresponding transport responsesReceived | Represents the total number of connectivity check responses received on the selected candidate pair using the corresponding transport responsesSent | Represents the total number of connectivity check responses sent on the selected candidate pair using the corresponding transport consentRequestsSent | Represents the total number of consent requests sent on the selected candidate pair using the corresponding transport packetsDiscardedOnSend | Total number of packets for this candidate pair that have been discarded due to socket errors on the selected candidate pair using the corresponding transport bytesDiscardedOnSend | Total number of bytes for this candidate pair that have been discarded due to socket errors on the selected candidate pair using the corresponding transport

 ## MediaSourceStat

 Field | Description
 --- | ---
-trackIdentifier | The unique identifier of the corresponded media track kind | The type of the media the Mediasource produces.
+trackIdentifier | The unique identifier of the corresponding media track kind | The type of the media the MediaSource produces.
 (Possible values are: audio,<br />video) relayedSource | Flag indicating if the media source is relayed or not, meaning the local endpoint is not the actual source of the media, but a proxy for that media. audioLevel | The value is between 0..1 (linear), where 1.0 represents 0 dBov, 0 represents silence, and 0.5 represents approximately 6 dBSPL change in the sound pressure level from 0 dBov. totalAudioEnergy | The audio energy of the media source.
-For calculation see www.w3.org/TR/webrtc-stats/#dom-rtcaudiosourcestats-totalaudioenergy totalSamplesDuration | The duration of the audio type media source echoReturnLoss | if echo cancellation is applied on the media source, then this number represents the loss calculation defined in www.itu.int/rec/T-REC-G.168-201504-I/en echoReturnLossEnhancement | www.itu.int/rec/T-REC-G.168-201504-I/en droppedSamplesDuration | .
-The total duration, in seconds, of samples produced by the device that got dropped before reaching the media source droppedSamplesEvents | A counter increases every time a sample is dropped after a non-dropped sample totalCaptureDelay | Total delay, in seconds, for each audio sample between the time the sample was emitted by the capture device and the sample reaching the source totalSamplesCaptured | The total number of captured samples reaching the audio source width | The width, in pixels, of the last frame originating from the media source height | The height, in pixels, of the last frame originating from the media source frames | The total number of frames originated from the media source framesPerSecond |  The number of frames origianted from the media source in the last second
+For calculation see www.w3.org/TR/webrtc-stats/#dom-rtcaudiosourcestats-totalaudioenergy totalSamplesDuration | The duration of the audio type media source echoReturnLoss | if echo cancellation is applied on the media source, then this number represents the loss calculation defined in www.itu.int/rec/T-REC-G.168-201504-I/en echoReturnLossEnhancement | www.itu.int/rec/T-REC-G.168-201504-I/en droppedSamplesDuration | The total duration, in seconds, of samples produced by the device that got dropped before reaching the media source droppedSamplesEvents | A counter increases every time a sample is dropped after a non-dropped sample totalCaptureDelay | Total delay, in seconds, for each audio sample between the time the sample was emitted by the capture device and the sample reaching the source totalSamplesCaptured | The total number of captured samples reaching the audio source width | The width, in pixels, of the last frame originating from the media source height | The height, in pixels, of the last frame originating from the media source frames | The total number of frames originating from the media source framesPerSecond | The number of frames originating from the media source in the last second

 ## MediaCodecStats

 Field | Description
 --- | ---
-payloadType | Payload type used in RTP encoding / decoding process. codecType | Indicates the role of the codec (encode or decode) (Possible values are: encode,<br />decode) mimeType | The MIME type of the media. eg.: audio/opus. clockRate | the clock rate used in RTP transport to generate the timestamp for the carried frames channels | Audio Only.
-Represnts the number of chanels an audio media source have.
+payloadType | Payload type used in the RTP encoding/decoding process. codecType | Indicates the role of the codec (encode or decode) (Possible values are: encode,<br />decode) mimeType | The MIME type of the media, e.g., audio/opus. clockRate | The clock rate used in RTP transport to generate the timestamp for the carried frames channels | Audio Only.
+Represents the number of channels an audio media source has.
 Only interesting if stereo is presented sdpFmtpLine | The SDP line determines the codec

 ## Certificate